Archeia/celstomp_v1/README.md

 a site where you could animate on (vibecoded help)

 I'd like to preface by saying that this site was vibecoded.

 I'm by no means in any way a traditional programmer, but i had just wanted to make animation more accessible and intuitive.
 Therefore i'm including all the messy comments the AI had wrote, as i understand that it may be helpful for some trying to navigate around the horrendous code.
+(I apologize for this)

 I come from an art background, but interested in learning code.
 I'm a bit ashamed of using vibecoding to create this, so any feedback about this will be greatly appreciated as im trying to learn along the way.
 Thank you!